 The documents uploaded must be supported by a statement, plus underpinning data, from the applicant to justify how the data supports and is relevant to their application and explain:

 - the similarities between the product registered in the foreign country and the product proposed for registration in Australia, including formulation

 - any significant differences in the use of the constituent or product in Australia and in the foreign country

 - any different environmental factors, or agricultural practices affecting the use of the constituent or product in Australia and in the foreign country

 - any significant additional information relating to the properties of the constituent or product that has become available since the conduct of those experiments or trials.

 Refer to guidance on the submission of international data, standards and assessment for more information.

 Good Manufacturing Practice

-Applications for veterinary products need to upload evidence of Good Manufacturing Practice (GMP) to their information list.
+Applications for veterinary products need to upload evidence of GMP to their information list.

 Evidence of GMP is required for every manufacturer involved in any step of the manufacturing process.
 Acceptable evidence of GMP compliance varies depending on the country of manufacture and the type of product.
 Refer to providing evidence of Good Manufacturing Practice for more information.